timwarnock/best-practices-and-notes/good-teams.md

 ### Negavitve Measures

 In other words, what **NOT TO DO**?
-This may defy conventional wisdom, but the following practices are negative-predictors towards quality software.
+This may defy conventional wisdom, but the following are negative-predictors towards quality software.
 In other words, they are not only highly correlated with bad software, the mere existence of the following will predict a higher failure rate, as well as increased security risks.

 + Change Approval Board
 + Velocity -- *in the Agile/Scrum context*